jimmyangel/jimmyangel.github.io/about.md

 ### More Information

 I live in beautiful Portland, Oregon.
 I used to work for [Intel Corporation](http://intel.com) and I retired in March, 2015.
+I am now freelancing and doing my own stuff.

 I was born in Caracas, Venezuela, and immigrated to these great United States of America in 1986.